nicolabs/musiccast-fix-kit/README.md

 ## Command line usage

 This program requires [Node.js](https://nodejs.org) to run.

+Previously to running it, you need to install dependencies by running the following command in the source directory :

+    npm install

 When running the program you need to specify which scenarios to run.
 The scenarios are `.js` scripts which implement the use cases above.
 More details in the next sections.